mikejohnduran/kemal_web_app/README.md

 # challenger

-A introductory web application that uses the Crystal programming language and the framework Kermal.
+An introductory web application that uses the Crystal programming language and the framework Kermal.
 The application works by authenticating a user's JWTs on Auth0 for storing login information and providing a front-end.
 The tutorial I followed on DZone was created by Robin Percy.

-## Installation

 https://dzone.com/articles/building-your-first-crystal-web-app-part-1